bhopals/ESLNotes/APRIL-2022.md

     - I wish `it` `were` Friday.
     - She requested that `he` `raise` his hand.
     - The foreman demanded that `joe` `wear` safety googles.

+# 06/APRIL/2022 (WEDNESDAY)

+### Travel Vocabularies

+- accommodation
+- all holiday - A time after you lost your job.
+  - He lost his job yesterday.
+Not its all holiday for him.
+- all-inclusive - A hotel deal where the price includes accommodation meal , meals, and drinks at any time.
+- half-board (breakfast + dinner)
+- full-board - (All three meals - breakfast, lunch, dinner)
+- to book something

+- breathtaking view
+- busman's holiday
+- charter flight
+- check-in desk
+- far-off destination
+- getting away from it all

+- go off the beaten track: to visit an uncommon places
+  - Unlike my brother, I prefer to go off the beaten track
+- guided tour
+- head for
+  - I am heading for France for my next holidays.
+- holiday brochure
+- holiday destination
+- holiday of a lifetime

+- holiday resort
+- hordes of tourist
+- in the middle of nowhere
+- local crafts
+- out of season - not withing the main holiday period.
+- passport control
+- package tour - Fixed price package
+- picturesque village
+- places of interest
+- short break
+- stunning landscape

+- to go sightseeing
+- to travel on foot/horse
+- to travel by bus/place/car/bicycle/motorcycle
+- tourist attractions
+- tourist trap
+- travel agency
+- wildlife safari - An observational holiday, (To observe something)
+- youth hostel